Armando-iu/Mechatronics-Embedded-Prg-for-ESP32-1-M-Data-Transf/README.md

 When any esp-now data has been received/receive callback is triggered:
 ![IMG_1555](https://github.com/user-attachments/assets/20e5b9fb-d135-4a05-9dfd-f4f93f474cae)

-When any wifi data has been received/receive callback is triggered:
+When any request has been to the server/request callback is triggered:
 ![IMG_1556](https://github.com/user-attachments/assets/b5472122-d3b1-45f0-82ad-c17c0da91be0)